ryanpolasky/LoL-Stat-Badges/README.md

   - Might not be necessary as the main use case is GitHub, which already caches for at least a day
 - Finalize Python tests
 - Add support for specifying which ranked queue to use
+  - Currently only functions with Solo/Duo queue
 - Check if Teamfight Tactics (TFT) support can be added & implement it if it can be
+- ~~Add support for non-Latin/CJK characters~~

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="Thin Decorative Bar">